 What activities will the children do?

+Only invisibly!
 Oppidan Camps focuses on academic subjects carried out within an informal and entertaining environment.
-These include poetry workshops, outdoor creating writing, debate club, outdoor maths and science, drama games, public speaking and rocket building, to name a few.
+These include debating workshops, Dragons’ Den business pitching, outdoor science experiments, drama games, public speaking and rocket building, to name a few.
 It doesn’t matter what your child’s level may be, they will be made to feel at ease throughout.

 What happens if my child gets homesick on the camp?

 It is unusual for a child to feel unsettled on our camp, but if, after being comforted by one of the camp mentors, they are still homesick or at all worried, a staff member will contact you directly, and we offer for you to speak with child on the camp phone at a convenient time.

 Can I visit my child on the camp?